flyingsl0ths/scripts/shell/scratchpad/README.md

 **Description**

- A simple script for creating _scratch-pad_ files of whatever file extension is found in the **$HOME/templates** directory
+ A simple script for creating _scratch_ files of whatever file extension is found in the **$HOME/templates** directory